WICG/ink-enhancement/README.md

     unrestricted double diameter;
 }

-interface InkPresenter {
-}

-interface DelegatedInkTrailPresenter : InkPresenter {
+interface DelegatedInkTrailPresenter {
     void updateInkTrailStartPoint(PointerEvent evt, InkTrailStyle style);

-    readonly attribute Element presentationArea;
+    readonly attribute Element? presentationArea;
     readonly attribute unsigned long expectedImprovement;
 }
 ```

 ## Interface Details

-This proposal provides infrastructure for authors to request a generic `InkPresenter` interface.
-A delegated ink trail `InkPresenter` can be requested and provided by User Agents that support it. `requestPresenter` is intentionally made to be extensible via a parameter so that in the future, it can easily be extended to other types of ink presentation.
+This proposal provides infrastructure for authors to request a `DelegatedInkTrailPresenter` interface from User Agents that support it.
+It is intentionally designed so that in the future, a generic `InkPresenter` interface could be introduced that `DelegatedInkTrailPresenter` would inherit from, providing greater extensibility. `requestPresenter` is made to be extensible via a parameter so that it can easily be extended to other types of ink presentation as well.
 For example, this could include fully delegated ink presentation, or a presenter than can handle complex tips via WebGL shaders.

 The `requestPresenter` method also takes in an optional `presentationArea` parameter, which is used by the User Agent to limit the visible area where the provided InkPresenter will take effect.
 This is necessary to prevent ink presentation outside of the provided area.
 If this argument is not provided, this will default to the containing viewport.
-This area is the provided element's bounding box, which does not require authors to recalculate if the element is moved or scrolled.
+This area is the provided element's border-box, which does not require authors to recalculate if the element is moved or scrolled.

 The `DelegatedInkTrailPresenter` `updateInkTrailStartPoint` method is the main addition of this proposal.
 Authors should use this method to indicate to the User Agent which PointerEvent was used as the last rendered point for the current frame.
 The PointerEvent passed to `updateInkTrailStartPoint` must be a trusted event and should be the last point that was used to by the application to render ink to the view. `updateInkTrailStartPoint` also accepts all relevant properties of rendering the ink stroke so that the User Agent can closely match the ink rendered by the application.
 The trusted PointerEvent and style information are used together by the User Agent as the starting point for the delegated ink trail that will be rendered for the subsequent frame that is produced.

 `updateInkTrailStartPoint` accepts an `InkTrailStyle` dictionary to describe how the delegated ink trail should appear when produced by the User Agent.
-Initially it will accept `color` and `diameter`, where `diameter` describes the width of the ink trail drawn by the User Agent.
+Initially it will accept `color` and `diameter`, where `diameter` describes the width of the ink trail drawn by the User Agent in CSS pixels.
 It is made extensible so that in the future other properties could also be used to describe the trail, such as opacity or more complex brushes.

 The `presentationArea` attribute reflects the argument passed to `requestPresenter`.
 Once an InkPresenter has been created this cannot be changed.